charmed-hpc/docs/CONTRIBUTING.md

 A bug is a *demonstrable problem* that is caused by errors in Charmed HPC's documentation.
-Good bug reports make Charmed HPC's documentation better, so thankyou for taking the time to report issues!
+Good bug reports make Charmed HPC's documentation better, so thank you for taking the time to report issues!

 Guidelines for reporting bugs with Charmed HPC's documentation: